Frequently asked questions

 We prioritise seeing you as quickly as possible.
 We will begin the assessment process within two weeks of your booking with us.

-Face-to-face appointments will occur at one of our clinics in either Birmingham, Cambridge, Essex, Hitchin, Milton Keynes, Northampton, Nottingham, St Albans, Wolverhampton.
+Face-to-face appointments will occur at one of our clinics in either Birmingham, Cambridge, Hitchin, Milton Keynes, Northampton, Nottingham, St Albans, Wolverhampton, Bedford or Liverpool.
 When you book, we will send you full details on your chosen location, including parking, facilities and maps.

 Remote clinical interviews are held online using a secure virtual platform.
 You will need access to a computer and the internet in order to complete these.